Civil Aviation Authority (United Kingdom): History

 From 1 April 2014, the CAA took over a number of aviation security functions from the Department for Transport.
 The new Directorate of Aviation Security within the CAA now manages rule-making and compliance to deliver proportionate and focussed regulation for UK aviation to ensure the highest standards of security across the civil aviation sector.
 Air Safety Support International, a subsidiary of the CAA, is responsible for air safety in the British Overseas Territories.
 The CAA also manages all national security vetting for the aviation industry.

 The United Kingdom was a member of the Joint Aviation Authorities, which became the European Aviation Safety Agency.
 Following Brexit and a transition period, the United Kingdom left EASA on 31 December 2020.
 The transport secretary Grant Shapps said "As you would expect from an independent nation, we can't be subject to the rules and laws made by somebody else, so we can't accept rules from the EU commission and we can't accept rulings in terms of court cases from the European court of justice or anybody else, any more than the US would".

 Leadership

 Chair

-Guy Francis Johnson CBE (formerly Secretary of the ARB) succeeded Lord Brabazon as chairman on his retirement.
+Guy Francis Johnson (formerly Secretary of the ARB) succeeded Lord Brabazon as chairman on his retirement.
 GFJ died in February 1969.

+Sir Nigel Foulkes was chairman of the CAA from 1977 to 1982, coming into the post from five years of chairing the British Airports Authority.

 Sir Roy McNulty (−2009) was in post as chair for eight years until his retirement in 2009.

 Dame Deirdre Hutton (August 2009 – August 2020) was appointed to chair the CAA in 2009 by Transport Secretary Geoff Hoon. and was still posted in 2017.